-Dress: All competitors shall conform to B.E. and E.W.B.A.
+Dress: All competitors shall conform to B.E.
 Rules.

-Mats: Must be of regulation size and the front edge must be placed two metres from
+Mats: Must be of regulation size and the front edge must be placed at least two metres

-He or she shall be in complete charge of his or her team or player, at all times.
+(or Director).
+He or she shall be in complete charge of his or her team or player,

-He or she shall remain at the mat end until the last wood is played, except when
+at all times.
+He or she shall remain at the mat end until the last wood is played,

 Marker: The sighted person standing at the jack end shall be referred to as the marker.